Remember the old adage for those with gigantic cable packages? “300 channels, and nothing’s on?”

 What Are The Different Video Outlets

 Without a doubt, the biggest centralized channel of user-created video content is YouTube.
 Since its early days as simply a fun place to post videos, YouTube has exploded into a multi-billion dollar business.
 Content creators have real careers where they make a living wage (or much, much more).
-Through YouTube advertising before videos and in-video sponsorships (almost always for Audible, SquareSpace, and SkillShare, for some reason), these creators bring in enough advertising revenue to support themselves and their channels by growing subscribers and views.
-(Although, to be honest, subscribers are no longer the metric of success for a YouTube channel as Google has been using its algorithm to promote content to users instead).
+Through YouTube advertising, these creators bring in enough revenue to support their channels by growing subscribers and views.

-Another form of video that you might want to explore are Instagram Stories, that you can read more about here!
+Another form of video that you might want to explore is Instagram Stories, which you can read more about here!

 Advantages of Video Over Blogs